phergie/phergie-irc-bot-react/README.md

 ## Usage

-To run from a project using this repository via Composer, which is the recommended approach for end-users and plugin developers:
+To run from a project using this repository via composer, which is the recommended approach for end-users and plugin developers:

 ```